Moving to Coral Bay, Cyprus

 We asked people in Coral Bay if they could share any humorous cultural blunders they commited.
 For new expats, keep in mind that these incidents are an inevitable part of expat life.
 Learning to laugh about them is the key!:

 "In Coral Bay, it's important to respect the local customs and traditions.
 Avoid making any negative comments about the ongoing political situation or the division of the island, as this is a sensitive topic for many Cypriots.
 When visiting churches or monasteries, dress modestly and remove your hat.
 It's considered disrespectful to enter these places with bare shoulders or knees, so make sure to cover up.
 Cypriots are known for their hospitality and it's common to be offered food or drink.
 Refusing might be seen as impolite, so it's better to accept, even if you're not hungry or thirsty.
 Avoid pointing with your finger, as this is considered rude.
 Instead, use your whole hand to gesture.
 It's also considered impolite to interrupt someone while they're speaking.
 Cypriots value good conversation and listening skills, so make sure to give others the chance to speak.
 Lastly, be aware that the concept of time can be more relaxed in Cyprus.
 Don't be offended if people are late for appointments or if things take longer than expected.
-This is part of the local culture and is not meant to be disrespectful," explained one expat living in Coral Bay, Cyprus.
+This is part of the local culture and is not meant to be disrespectful," replied a member in Coral Bay.

 About the Author